jculvey/roboto/README.md

 Roboto is a node.js crawler framework that you can use to do things like:
   - Crawl documents in an intranet for search indexing.
-  - Scrape a website for data aggregation.
+  - Crawl an app to check for broken links [(example)](https://github.com/jculvey/roboto/blob/master/examples/deadLinkCrawler.js).
-  - Crawl an app to check for broken links.
+  - General purpose crawling of the web [(news crawler example)](https://github.com/jculvey/roboto/blob/master/examples/top20news.js).
-  - General purpose crawling of the web.
+  - Scrape a website for data aggregation [(hackernews example)](https://github.com/jculvey/roboto/blob/master/examples/hackerNews.js).
   - Much more!

 ## Installation